Traveling for Dental Treatments

 Having decided on the possible treatment plan.
 Take a look at your trip’s calender to see which is the best time to make your trip to Thailand.
 We would recommend avoiding 2 main periods of public holidays whereby many businesses and labs will be closed :

 - New Year : 31st Dec and 1st Jan

 - Songkran Festival : 12th and 13th April

 Most businesses, clinics and hospitals operates normally during Christmas and thanksgiving that may be good timings for overseas travel with time off from work.

 You are able to book your hotel and air-ticket via online booking portals that normally provides you with the flexibility and control on changes to your bookings and costs.

 5. What to bring along during your appointment

-During your first visit, hospitals and some clinics will ask you for some documents that we would recommend that you bring along:
+During your first visit, hospitals and some clinics will ask you for some documents as an interntional patient that we would recommend that you bring along:

 - passport or any identification card